rnietoe/Training/docs/AWS/02-Storage.md

 * EBS cannot be shared by two EC2 instances
 * EBS volume can be attached to any EC2 instance in the same AZ
 * EBS volume attached as an additional disk (not the root volume) can be detached without stopping the instance
+* EBS snapshots use **incremental** backups and are stored in S3
+* By default, the **DeleteOnTermination** attribute is set to True for the root volume, and is set to False for all other volume types.
+    * To preserve the root volume when an instance terminates, change the DeleteOnTermination attribute for the root volume to False.

 EBS Types: